IanevskiAleksandr/DECREASE/README.md

-# DECREASE: a method for accurate Drug Combination RESponse prEdictions.
+# DECREASE: a method for accurate Drug Combination RESponse prEdictions using limited set of measurements